aura-reality/pedestrian/README.md

 func guessNorth(detections, map) {
     // detect from sidewalks or roads or street signs etc...
 }

+func findRoute(positionA, positionB) {
+    // use OSM for pedestrian routing
+}
 ```

 ### Given the above, the major problems are: